bvn-architecture/py_start/README.md

 # py_start

-Starts a new project in a directory, with a venv, a gitignore, and installs some packages to get started.
+Starts a new project in a directory, with a _venv_, a _.gitignore_, and installs some packages to get started.